drvinceknight/pfm/book/about-this-book/how-is-this-book-written/main.md

 ### Proselint

-The proselint <http://proselint.com> tool is used to check various common suggestions about the prose in text:
+The proselint <http://proselint.com> tool is used to check various common suggestions about the prose in text.

 ### Alex